MRHist3814/week-four/notes.md

 VOYANT

 * Been unable to access voyant-tools.org for two days now.
+Will move on and return here later.

+ANTCONC

+*